A 5+1 Review of Sonali Dev's Pride, Prejudice, and Other Flavors

 Three.
 Desiness.
 One other thing that is common to Dev’s novels, and something she takes to new heights in PPOF, is all the many different ways in which someone can be desi.
 There’s your run-of-the-mill desi grad student Mili of A Bollywood Affair; your ABCDs Vikram and Nikhil of A Bollywood Bride and A Change of Heart, respectively; Nepali Jess/Nikki of A Change of Heart; part-time American with an Indian passport Ria of A Bollywood Bride; and homegrown desis Samir, Rahul & Kimi of A Bollywood Affair & A Distant Heart, respectively.
 Here, we have the ABCDs of the Raje family, but we also have DJ Caine, who is half-Anglo Indian, but gets his desiness from looking after Ammaji, an elderly Punjabi lady, in return for his family living rent-free.
 Ammaji teaches him how to cook Punjabi food, kindling a lifelong passion.
 It’s clear how desi he is especially in contrast to his sister Emma, who did not have the same relationship with Ammaji: a strong, unmistakeable statement on how heritage is not blood.

 Four.
-Social awareness of various kinds of privilege—and lack thereof.
-Dev deals with Trisha’s privilege at having grown up in an enormously rich and powerful family, where DJ has struggled all his life with money and the colour of his skin.
-And with the sexism in DJ’s quick judgement of Trisha’s awkwardness and pride as arrogance.
+Awareness and depiction of various kinds of privilege—and lack thereof.
+Dev deals with both Trisha’s privilege at having grown up in an enormously rich and powerful family, where DJ has struggled all his life with money and the colour of his skin, as well as the sexism in DJ’s quick judgement of Trisha’s awkwardness and pride as arrogance.

 Five.
 The Immigrant Story.
 For years, the Immigrant Story of struggle and ultimate triumph—the attainment of the American Dream—was a niche that overwhelmingly-white American publishing tended to push non-white authors into.
 Dev writes this story into the background of her books, always present, but never the point.
 In PPOF, this aspect of her writing reaches a particular zenith, with Trisha’s brother, Yash Raje’s very deserving ambition of running for Governor of California.